Lukoh/Fyber_challenge_android/README.md

 2. Click on Offer button to get Fyber Offers list
 3. To go to next page(2, 3, 4 page), please swipe operation from top to down on the top list.

-All source in goforer.com.base package were already used in my opensource project like BEateries and other project.
+All source in goforer.com.base package were already used in my opensource project like my [BEatery ](https://github.com/Lukoh/beateries) open-source project and other project.

 My FyberAndroidChallenge App runs well.